-The debates that arise out of the theories and logics of the economic principles would boggle you to the point that you would start questioning everything regarding how society works.
+The debates that arise out of the theories and logic of the economic principles would boggle you to the point that you would start questioning everything regarding how society works.
 Why does poverty exist?
 Why is India still a developing economy?
 What is money (no, seriously, what in the name of sweet Jesus is it)?
 Such questions would motivate you to search for their answers outside of your curriculum and that is exactly what makes everything worth the while.

 What to expect

-What not to expect
+What NOT to expect

 Where to apply

-- University of Delhi (Delhi) - List of colleges offering B.A.
+University of Delhi (Delhi) - List of colleges offering B.A.
 (Hons.)
 Economics

 Suggestions for while you are pursuing the programme

-- Join a Startup - You could join the following kinds at entry-level jobs (Associate) since one at a startup would be relatively easier to crack:
+Join a Startup - You could join the following kinds at entry-level jobs (Associate) since one at a startup would be relatively easier to crack:

-- FinTech Startups - Financial Technology startups are popping up all across the country.
+FinTech Startups - Financial Technology startups are popping up all across the country.
 They experiment in the space of finance with innovations such as e-wallets, peer-to-peer lending, and costless money transactions (like BHIM UPI).
 Here, your role would be more general in that you would learn almost all functions, and your work would not be limited to finance alone.
 Core economics is something you would not be concerned with here.
 Like the above, growth gets stymied unless you go for professional certifications like CFA (Chartered Financial Analyst), with which you can reach the managerial level at NBFC’s (Non-Banking Financial Companies).
 Later on, you could go for an MBA (preferably in Finance), and join at better positions.

-- Social Startups - Such startups marry technology with social development.
+Social Startups - Such startups marry technology with social development.
 An example is LetsEndorse.
 They need people form the social sciences to be able to work with partner development organisations like NGO’s, and to carry out surveys and statistical analysis.
 As above, you would be carrying out almost all tasks (like handling social media and creating text/image/video content) including administrative ones.
 The growth path may not be exactly in the direction of economics, but a year or two’s worth of experience would definitely be useful for further studies in most streams.
 If you tend to like the development landscape, you could go for an M.A. in economics/sociology/development, and later join an NGO at better positions (explained below).

 Become an Economic Journalist - A flair for writing along with an Economics degree can take you places in the field of economic journalism.
 Basically, the job would involve studying and analyzing economic phenomena world over and thereby drawing insights and inferences and have your ideas published in periodicals and magazines.
 An example would be Qrius (formerly The Indian Economist).